Episode 2: Skin Tone and Undertone.

-Skin color, also known as complexion, plays an essential role in choosing clothes, makeup, or jewelry.
-Complexions are divided into light, medium, and dark.
+Skin tone, also known as complexion, plays a key role in choosing clothes, makeup, or jewelry.
+Skin tones are categorized as light, medium, and dark.

-Knowing what suits you best depends not only on the visible shade of your skin (light, medium, dark) but also on what is called your undertone.
-It is the natural and permanent hue that lies beneath the surface of your skin.
-Unlike complexion, which can change (for example, by tanning), your undertone always remains the same.
-It influences how certain colors "work" or don't work for you.
+Knowing what suits you best depends not only on your skin's visible tone (light, medium, dark) but also on what is known as your undertone.
+This is the natural, permanent hue that lies beneath the surface of your skin.
+Unlike skin tone, which can change (for example, through tanning), your undertone always remains the same.
+It determines how certain colors "work" or don't work for you.

 -